CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-I usually use a simple variant of ICE or PIE:
+I usually use a simple variation of ICE or PIE:

-• Impact: if this works, how much could it move conversions?
+• Impact: how much could this change move conversions?

-• Effort: how hard is it to implement and QA?
+• Effort: how complex is implementation and QA?

 Why It Matters